Quick One Board Pallet Wood DIY Bathroom Storage

 Sand the board

 Since I use pallet boards, the wood has a very rough surface.
-I made sure there aren’t any nails left in the wood and sanded the surfaces starting with P-60, then P-120, and finally P-180.
-I wasn’t really bothered if it wasn’t perfect.
+So I made sure there weren’t any nails left in the wood and sanded the surfaces starting with P-60, then P-120, and finally P-180.
+I wasn’t bothered if it wasn’t perfect.
 It was going to be stained and painted later anyway.

 Stain the board

-The results for this method depend mostly on the type of wood used.
+The results of this method depend mainly on the type of wood used.
 Some take the stain better than others and turn out beautifully.

 Sand the board again

 This step only takes a minute.
-Using a sanding sponge to sand the board to turn the stain even more silvery gray.
-Wipe the dust with a damp rag and let it dry.
+I sanded the board using a sanding sponge to turn the stain even more silvery gray.
+Wiped the dust with a damp rag and let it dry.

 Paint the board